A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems: Abstract

 \section{Abstract}

 In this work, we develop a novel fault detection and isolation (FDI) scheme for discrete-time two-dimensional (2D) systems that are represented by the Fornasini-Marchesini model II (FMII).
-This is accomplished by generalizing the geometric approach of one-dimensional (1D) systems to 2D systems.
-The basic invariant subspaces including unobservable, conditioned invariant and unobservability subspaces of 1D systems are extended and generalized to 2D models.
-These extensions have been achieved and facilitated by representing a 2D model as an infinite dimensional (Inf-D) system, and by particularly constructing algorithms that compute these subspaces in a \emph{finite and known} number of steps.
+This is accomplished by generalizing the basic invariant subspaces including unobservable, conditioned invariant and unobservability subspaces of 1D systems to 2D models.
+These extensions have been achieved and facilitated by representing a 2D model as an infinite dimensional (Inf-D) system on a Banach vector space, and by particularly constructing algorithms that compute these subspaces in a \emph{finite and known} number of steps.
 By utilizing the introduced subspaces the FDI problem is formulated and necessary and sufficient conditions for its solvability are provided.
 Sufficient conditions for solvability of the FDI problem for 2D systems using both deadbeat and LMI filters are also developed.
 Moreover, the capabilities and advantages of our proposed approach are demonstrated by performing an analytical comparison with the currently available 2D geometric methods in the literature.
 Finally, numerical simulations corresponding to an approximation of a hyperbolic partial differential equation (PDE) system of a heat exchanger, that is mathematically represented as a 2D model, have also been provided.